SwaritMisro12/Uptime-Monitor/README.md

 Including this information will enhance the transparency and accessibility of your project, making it more user-friendly and encouraging community participation.

+### Discord Webbot System 🤖🔗

+The Uptime Monitor now supports a Discord webbot system, allowing you to receive notifications and updates directly in your Discord server.

 ## Copyright and License ©️

 This project is licensed under the [MIT License](LICENSE).
 All copyrights are retained by the contributors.
 Removing or altering the copyright information without permission may result in legal action.